spesmilo/electrum-protocol/docs/protocol-methods.rst

     Note that the exact structure and semantics can depend on the bitcoind version, and hence the electrum protocol can make no guarantees about it.

+.. note:: The exact relay behaviour might depend on the bitcoind version of the server.

+.. note:: Server implementations should verify (e.g. by enforcing a minimum bitcoind version at runtime) that the backing bitcoind supports relay of transaction packages.
+For example, note that Bitcoin Core 26.0 already exposes the `submitpackage` RPC however it is effectively non-functional until Bitcoin Core 28.0.

 **Result Example**

 When *verbose* is :const:`false`::